9 Attributes Of a Reliable Online Store In 2022

 But it’s not enough to build trust.

-So how does an ideal product review block look like?
+So what does an ideal product review block look like?

 - The recent comments are on the top.